 As sunset approached, we climbed (okay, took the elevator) to the top of one of the city buildings.
 As luck would have it, there was a rooftop bar, so we each ordered a different local cocktail.

-I sipped on a delicious “Passion Kiss” – grapefruit vodka, passion fruit cordial, sparkling wine, raspberry powder and egg white – and sat back on plushy cushions to watch the sun go down on the crowded city.
+I sipped on a delicious “Passion Kiss” – grapefruit vodka, passion fruit cordial, sparkling wine, raspberry powder, and egg white – and sat back on plushy cushions to watch the sun go down on the crowded city.

 5. Visit Cricova Winery

 Moldova has a well-established wine industry, most of which is exported.
-One of the most interesting operations is the Cricova vineyards and winery.
+One of the most interesting operations is Cricova vineyards and winery.
 Overland are acres and acres of vineyards and endless views.

 But once you enter the frigid cold underground labyrinth, you’re whisked by an open-air trolley through miles of tunnels leading to storage cellars containing old and valuable wines, and the bottling facilities.

 The tour ends in one of several themed tasting rooms.
 You won’t want to miss the delicious wine tasting at Cricova!

 6. Sample the local cuisine